naumvd95/KQueen-ha-kompose/README.rst

 *Kqueen OS-cluster setup:*

+p.s.
+Yep i use KubernetesQueen to deploy kubernetes environment to deploy KubernetesQueen.
+Yep, its weird.
+But fun=)

 #.
 LBaaS should be configured on OS-cloud
 #.
 3 master 3 slaves `Instruction <http://kqueen.readthedocs.io/en/latest/kqueen.html#provision-a-kubernetes-cluster-using-openstack-kubespray-engine>`_.
 #.
 Go to one of master nodes